 Asbestosis and Asbestos Exposure History

 That’s when federal regulatory authorities like the Environmental Protection Agency (EPA) and the Occupational Safety & Health Administration (OSHA) collectively worked to have ACM banned in America.

+The history of asbestos in the United States begins with industry.
 Asbestos was widely used in all types of American construction projects.
 One of the biggest asbestos consumers was the shipbuilding industry.

 Mesothelioma Justice Network Brief